bzminer/bzminer2/README.md

   disable_avx512             Behave as if there were no AVX-512.
 AMX goes with it, riding on the same register state.
 CLI: --disable_avx512 disable_vaes               Behave as if there were no VAES/VPCLMULQDQ.
 CLI: --disable_vaes disable_amx                Behave as if there were no AMX.
-CLI: --disable_amx disable_huge_pages         Allocate with ordinary pages rather than huge ones.
+CLI: --disable_amx bc250                      AMD BC-250 only; ignored on every other machine.
+The board ships deliberately cut down - the shader array locked to 1500 MHz, and 2 of its 8 CPU cores switched off - and neither is a fuse, so both are undone at startup. `gpu` forces the shader clock: measured on a BC-250, warthog's sha side gains 32% and its janus score 12%, while xelis gains nothing, being bound by memory rather than compute. `cpu` enables all 8 cores and takes effect on the NEXT boot, the core mask being read when the OS enumerates CPUs.
+Both are volatile - a cold power cycle restores the factory setup.
+CLI: --no-bc250-gpu / --no-bc250-cpu / --bc250-gpu-clock disable_huge_pages         Allocate with ordinary pages rather than huge ones.
 Huge pages are meant to help - a large ring is far fewer TLB entries at 2 MB than at 4 KB - but on a working set that already fits the TLB they buy nothing while still needing privileges.
 This is how a rig owner finds out which case theirs is.
 CLI: --disable_huge_pages pool                       Active pool(s) from pools[]: an index (0 or "0"), an array ([0, 2] = multiple pools), or [] for monitoring mode.
 Omit = all pools (first primary, rest failover).
-CLI: --pool cpu_threads                How many CPU threads mine.
+CLI: --pool force_algo                 Override the algorithm on the configured pools, whatever wrote them.
+One algorithm ("warthog") sets pool 0; a list sets one pool each, in order - either JSON (["warthog", "xelis"]) or comma separated ("warthog,xelis").
+It is TOP-LEVEL, not a field inside pools[], because a mining OS rewrites the pool block from its own algorithm list - so an algorithm bzminer gained after that front-end shipped cannot be selected in its UI, and an override placed inside pools[] would be overwritten by it.
+CLI: --force_algo intensity                  Mining intensity for every GPU that does not name its own in devices[]: how much work one launch is asked for, in units of 65536 nonces (1-4096).
+0 = auto, which lets the algorithm choose. devices[].intensity is addressed by enumeration index and still wins where it is set, so this is the one to use for a whole rig.
+Shown as i<n> in the mining table's cfg column.
+CLI: --intensity cpu_threads                How many CPU threads mine.
 0 = auto, which holds back one processor on a small machine and two above 8 threads, so the miner's own threads - and yours - are not competing with workers.
 Set it to the full thread count to mine on everything.
 CLI: --cpu_threads cpu_affinity               Which processors mine, as a list: "0-7,16,18".
 Takes PRECEDENCE over cpu_threads, since it names the processors outright.
 Everything not listed is left for the miner's management threads.
 CLI: --cpu_affinity bandwidth_test             Measure each GPU's host<->device PCIe bandwidth once at startup and publish it (pcie.h2d / pcie.d2h).
 Costs ~1s per GPU; algorithms that stream results off the GPU use it as a hard ceiling.
 CLI: --bandwidth-test